-FORMAT:
+All - Assessment Task 3: Professional e-Portfolio

-This assessment task is due on Monday Week 5 at 4pm.

-There are eight APST Descriptors that are not met within the Final Professional Experience Report (FPER) that are used to assess your final PEx.
-These APST are referred to as the 'Required APST Descriptors' for this portfolio.
+All - Assess ment Task 3: Professional e-Portfolio GOAL: The goal of the task is for you to demonstrate your understanding of the APST Descriptors at the G and align this understanding to evidence of your learning and experiences throughout your program PRODUCT: Portfolio FORMAT: This assessment task is due on Monday Week 5 at 4pm.
+There are eight APST Descriptors that are not met within the Final Professional Experience Report to assess your final PEx.
+These APST are referred to as the 'Required APST Descriptors' for this ' ' APST.

-APST.
 1.4 - Demonstrate broad knowledge and understanding of the impact of culture, cultural identity and linguistic background on the education of students from Aboriginal and Torres Strait Islander backgrounds.
 APST 1.6 - Demonstrate broad knowledge and understanding of legislative requirements and teaching strategies that support participation and learning of students with disability.

-APST 2.4 - Demonstrate broad knowledge of, understanding of, and respect for Aboriginal and Torres Strait Islander histories, cultures and languages.

-APST 3.7 - Describe a broad range of strategies for involving parents/carers in the educative process.

-APST 4.3 - Demonstrate knowledge of practical approaches to manage challenging behaviour.

-APST 5.3 - Demonstrate understanding of assessment moderation and its application to support consistent and comparable judgements of student learning.

-APST 7.3 - Understand strategies for working effectively, sensitively and confidentially with parents/carers.

-APST 7.4 - Understand the role of external professionals and community representatives in broadening teachers' professional knowledge and practice.

-This assessment task requires you to demonstrate that you know and understand the meaning of the above 'Required APST Descriptors' at the Graduate Career Stage, and that you can align evidence of your knowledge, understanding and practice to these APST Descriptors.

-- 1. You will need to identify and curate evidence that demonstrates that you understand the meaning of the 'Required APST Descriptors'.
-You may include multiple items as evidence for each APST descriptor. - 2.
-The evidence should be generated by you (or as a piece of group work) and should be drawn from your assessment items, PEx experiences, professional learning and activities related to your university-based studies as a preservice teacher - 3.
-You should write a statement of approximately 300 words for each APST Descriptor to demonstrate that you understand the meaning of the APST descriptor and how it relates to your knowledge, understanding and practice. - 4.
-Include a list of references at the bottom of each annotation.
+APST 2.4 - Demonstrate broad knowledge of, understanding of, and respect for Aboriginal and Tohistories, cultures and languages. orres Strait Islander APST 3.7 - Describe a broad range of strategies for involving parents/carers in the educative proc APST 4.3 - Demonstrate knowledge of practical approaches to manage challenging behaviour. ess.
+APST 5.3 - Demonstrate understanding of assessment moderation and its application to support of comparable judgements of student learning. consistent and APST 7.3 - Understand strategies for working effectively, sensitively and confidentially with parents APST 7.4 - Understand the role of external professionals and community representatives in broads professional knowledge and practice.
+This assessment task requires you to demonstrate that you know and understand the meaning of the APST Descriptors' at the Graduate Career Stage, and that you can align evidence of your knowled practice to these APST Descriptors.
+You will need to identify and curate evidence that demonstrates that you understand the meaning of the 'Required APST Descriptors'.
+You may include multiple items as evidence for each APST descriptor.
+2. The evidence should be generated by you (or as a piece of group work) and should be drawn from your assessment items, PEx/ Employability Backpack experiences, professional learning and activities related to your university-based studies as a preservice teacher.
+3. You should write a statement of approximately 300 words for each APST Descriptor to demonstrate that you understand the meaning of the APST Descriptor and how it relates to your knowledge, understanding, and practice.
+4. Include a list of references at the bottom of each annotation.
 NB: This assessment task must receive a PASS result to enable progression to Task 4 (PEx).

-CRITERIA: No. Learning Outcome assessed 1 Synthesis of professional knowledge, practice and engagement by demonstrating competency in the required Australian Professional Standards Teachers (APST) at the graduate stage: 1.4, 1.6, 2.4, 3.7, 4.3, 5.3, 7.3, 7.4.
+CRITERIA: No. Learning Outcome assessed Alignment of evidence of professional knowledge, practice and engagement by demonstrating competency in the required Australian Professional Standards Teachers (APST) at the graduate stage: 1.4, 1.6, 2.4, 3.7, 4.3, 5.3, 7.3, 7.4.
 4 2 Application of effective written communication skills, digital technology skills and academic literacies including English expression, grammar, spelling and punctuation.
 6 3 Synthesise relevant literature and policy to validate statements.
-67 GENERIC SKILLS: Comr nunication, Organisation, Applying technologies, Information literacy
+67